 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Finally, a couple of weeks ago, I had actually decided to donate it.
+Finally, when I had actually decided to donate it.
 I realised that I had fabric in my stash that I would never use, and some remnants that were nice enough to sell on eBay.
 But when I looked at this fabric again, the possibilities for using this fabric suddenly hit me.
 It complemented my living room perfectly.
 So would make a brilliant bean bag cover.

 Serendipitously, a couple of days later, a post on Facebook caught my eye.
 A lady in one of the sewing groups had made herself a very 70s inspired foot pouf (or pouffe) using a pattern she had found online.
 There was no time to lose, for if I didn’t start making this straight away, the fabric would sit in my stash for another 2 years!

-So I found out the pattern at Closet Case, and printed it straight away.
+So I found out the pattern at Closet Core Patterns, and printed it straight away.
 Find it here.

-It is a free pattern which you can access by signing up to the Closet Case newsletter.
-And whilst it was the perfect pattern for me to use this upholstery fabric, it is also the perfect way to use up some of the scraps and remnants of old projects.
+It is a free sewing pattern which you can access by signing up to the Closet Core newsletter.
+And whilst it was the perfect pattern for me to use this upholstery fabric, it is also the perfect way to use up some of the pieces, scraps and little remnants of old projects.

 The top of the pattern, which consists of 12 triangular segments all sewn together to make a circle, is probably my favourite feature.
 It gives it such a vintage feel.
 I added a covered button (which also covered my slightly dodgy centre point).